AgnikaRouth/AgnikaRouth/README.md

 - 👋 Hi, I’m @AgnikaRouth
 - 👀 I’m interested in Android Apps and Website Development
-- 🌱 I’m currently learning Cloud Databases and Front-end Development
+- 🌱 I’m currently learning Cloud Databases and Full Stack Development
 - 📫 How to reach me : LinkediIn : www.linkedin.com/in/agnika-routh

 <!---